Maine coon grooming tips

 There are different types of coats on a Maine Coon.
 There are those that are very silky and smooth.
 This keeps Maine Coon fur matting to a minimum.
 Some are thick and dense and require a lot of upkeep.
 Then there are those that have “cottony” coats.
 Those guys have the highest level of maintenance.

-Starting when your Maine Coon kitten is young, give them regular baths and blow drys.
+Start giving your Maine Coon baths and blow dries when they’re young.
 A regular schedule would be about once a month.
 This helps get them used to being in the sink or tub and getting wet.

 As the cat gets older, you can extend the length of time between baths.
 As an adult, if your cat has a thick greasy coat, then shampoo and blow-dry it once every other month.
 This method will work wonders.
 This will keep their coats squeaky clean and help remove loose hairs.
 This will be particularly helpful in the summer months when Maine Coon shedding kicks up a notch.